 Test results will only be reviewed immediately after the test is given or as scheduled by the faculty member.
-Students will not be allowed to review tests at the end of the semester to challenge question answers for points.
-Students who wish to challenge a test question must do so within 1 business day of the test.
+Students will not be allowed to review tests at the end of the semester to challenge the answers to questions for points.
+Students who wish to challenge a test question must do so within one business day of the test.
 Students who challenge test questions must do so in writing to the Course Faculty with documentation as the reason for the challenge.